TheCOVID19InfoBot/TheCOVID19InfoBot.github.io/RestrictBotToAChannel.md

 ## 2. Switch to the permissions tab.

-## 3. In bot roles, add permission settings.
+## 3. Go to "ROLES/MEMBERS" and add a new role

-## 4. Choose bot roles.
+## 4. In "ADD:", search for "The COVID-19 Info Bot", and click on it

+## 5. Scroll down until you see "TEXT PERMISSIONS" and "Send Messages"

-## 5. Disable the text permissions.
+## 6. Disable the text permissions.

-## 6. Make sure you save the changes.
+## 7. Make sure you save the changes.

-## 7. Repeat these steps for all roles the bot has.
+## 8. Does our bot have any other roles?
+Repeat these steps for all the roles that the bot has!